 Keeping your lenses clean is so important for the quality of your images.
 This kit contains my favorite lens pen, plus an air blower for removing particles from your lens.

 A high-performance memory card is necessary to get the best performance your camera is capable of.
 At 250 MB/s, this memory car is suitable for both high-speed burst mode and shooting video.

-This stunning lens produces dreamy bokeh and incredible images.
+This stunning lens produces dreamy bokeh and has incredible image quality.
 It's called the standard by which other Fuji lenses are judged for a reason.
 Read the article for sample images!